elastic/eui/wiki/contributing-to-eui/testing/testing-in-kibana.md

 - Run `yarn kbn bootstrap`
 - Commit the changed files (`package.json`. `yarn.lock` and EUI `.tgz` package) and push your branch
 - Create a Kibana (draft) pull request
+  - Kibana CI will run tests on this instance with your custom EUI package

 #### Deploy the custom EUI package